- My Experience With Church Planting

 You can start live streaming with just a cell phone on a tripod, but I recommend as soon as you can to upgrade to an actual live streaming system.

 It is not that expensive for the equipment and the increased reach your new mobile church will have far outweighs the cost.

 Portable Stages For Churches

 You can get different shapes and sizes of portable stages.
-The common shapes are rectangular, wedge triangles, and semi-circles.
-The come in different heights as well.
-So a small portable stage could cost you as much as $2.000.00
+The standard shapes are rectangular, wedge triangles, and semi-circles.
+They come in different heights as well.
+So a small movable stage could cost you as much as $2.000.00

 Portable Church Stage Design